-The Committee maintains a risk matrix. onto which all the key risks on the risk register are mapped by impact and likelihood.
+A key risk is considered currently to pose The Committee maintains a risk matrix, onto which all the key risks on the risk register are mapped by impact and likelihood.
 The principal risks are identified on the risk matrix as those with the highest combination of impact and likelihood scores.
-These are disclosed on pages 66 to 69.
+These are disclosed in the Principal risk and mitigations table below.